Carson Kelly Player Props: Diamondbacks vs. Braves

-On Tuesday, Carson Kelly (coming off going 0-for-2) and the Arizona Diamondbacks face the Atlanta Braves, whose starting pitcher will be Bryce Elder.
-First pitch is at 7:20 PM ET.
+Carson Kelly -- 1-for-4 in his most recent game -- will be in action for the Arizona Diamondbacks against the Atlanta Braves, with Charlie Morton on the hill, on July 19 at 7:20 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Blue Jays.
+He had a one-hit performance in his most recent game (1-for-4) against the Braves.

 Carson Kelly Game Info & Props vs. the Braves